 It is absolutely correct that logical mind is very important in IT and tech related department as machines do not work as magic but only based on instructions (in whatever form) provided to the machine.
 On the other side, steering IT as an organization requires more than logical thinking, it requires leadership capabilities and the ability to think outside the usual box.
 And it takes creativity to shape the new box.
 Without balance, you will go nowhere in larger organizations.

-- Contemporary CIOs need be "whole-brainers” ideally, or you may say being logic in your mind based on your years of engineering training/experiences., etc. but being creative in your heart, dream big, think big, as CIO's vision will directly impact their organization's strategy for long term.
+- Contemporary CIOs need to be "whole-brainers” ideally, or you may say being logic in your mind based on your years of engineering training/experiences., etc. but being creative in your heart, dream big, think big, as CIO's vision will directly impact their organization's strategy for long term.
 That also saying, one shouldn't classify creativity and logic as two completely different disciplines, they are also inter-connected, only mixing them seamlessly, CIOs can manage innovation

 - Great CIOs must be great leaders: Great CIOs are not just determined by which side of their minds/brains is stronger (although a keen intellect and strong emotional intelligence are both key factors).
 Any leadership role, especially a CIO, needs to be better-rounded than to have a title of "logical" or "creative."
 A CIO has to be logical enough to plan, engineer and follow through, but more importantly, a CIO needs to be creative and persuasive in order to get their ideas approved and funded.
 A logical mind can follow directions, but a creative mind can make a difference.